pieroproietti/penguins-blog/source/book/english.md

 Adapt the video to the monitor capabilities or window size in the case of a virtual machine.
 I find it very convenient to resize virtual machines with graphical user interfaces other than cinnamon, gnome3, and kde for which it is not necessary.
 In practice eggs recalls xrandr to adapt the screen to the current resolution.
 It is not strictly related to the production of ISO, but I find it indispensable in development.

-### sudo eggs calamari
+### sudo eggs calamares
-Configure the graphic calamari installer.
-It can also be used to configure an iso that - produced without squids - you want to install with it.
+Configure the graphic calamares installer.
+It can also be used to configure an iso that - produced without calamares - you want to install with it.
 Just give the command: sudo eggs calamares -i and you will have both the package installation and the configuration.

 ```
-command: squids
+command: calamares

 USAGE
-  $ eggs squids
+  $ eggs calamares

 OPTIONS
   -h, --help show CLI help
   -i, --install install calamares and it's dependencies
   -v, --verbose

-  --final final: remove eggs prerequisites, calamari and all'it's
+  --final final: remove eggs prerequisites, calamres and all'it's
                  dependencies

-  -theme=theme theme/branding for eggs and squids
+  -theme=theme theme/branding for eggs and calamares

 EXAMPLES
-  ~$ sudo eggs calamari
+  ~$ sudo eggs calamares
-  install calamari and create configuration
+  install calamares and create configuration
 ```

 ### eggs export